GovTechSG/innersource-documentation/how-to-innersource.md

 An *InnerSource License* provides a reusable legal framework for the sharing of source code within the organisation.
 This opens up new collaboration options, and makes the rights and obligations of the involved legal entities explicit.
-Govtech has developed a permissive license for sharing code with other agencies (and their vendors) across the organisation.
+GovTech has developed a permissive license for sharing code with other agencies (and their vendors) across the organisation.

-The Govtech Public Sector License (GPSL) can be found in the SHIP-HATS template repository.
+The GovTech Public Sector License (GPSL) can be found in the SHIP-HATS template repository.

 ### Encouraging External Contributors